VincentToups/gazelle/gazelle-pattern-matching.md

     (list p1 p2 p3)

-Matches a list of three elements by recursively, checking if the value is a list, checking if it has a `car`, and if that `car` matches `p1` and then matching the `cdr` of the list against `(list p2 p3)`, recursing again, and finally checking that the `cdr` is nil.
+Matches a list of three elements recursively, checking if the value is a list, checking if it has a `car`, and if that `car` matches `p1` and then matching the `cdr` of the list against `(list p2 p3)`, recursing again, and finally checking that the `cdr` is nil.